AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-campaign.md

 1. Complete the steps to create an email campaign, such as defining the campaign properties, [audience](../audience/about-audiences.md)<!--best practices for IP warmup in terms of audience?-->, and [content](../email/get-started-email-design.md#key-steps).

+    Note that you need to select a rule-based audience for your IP warmup campaign.
+[Learn more](../audience/creating-a-segment-definition.md)

     >[!NOTE]
     >
     >For more information on how to configure a campaign, refer to [this page](../campaigns/get-started-with-campaigns.md).

 1. [Activate](../campaigns/review-activate-campaign.md) the campaign.
 Its status changes to **[!UICONTROL Live]**.

+    Note that business rules should not be used on IP warmup plan.
+Applying these rules could hinder reaching the desired number of targeted profiles for campaigns.

     >[!NOTE]
     >